Guide to Parental Controls & Online Safety

 Easier said than done.
 Phishing scams are more common than you may think, and knowing what to look for isn’t always easy.
 Phishing is one way cybercriminals gain virtual access to your computer or download malware without you knowing.
 They can occur as an email, text, phone, or even snail mail, however, they’re now most commonly seen online.
-Scammers send phishing messages disguised as regular notices you’d receive that prompt users to click on an embedded link or attachment.
+Scammers send phishing messages disguised as regular notices that prompt users to click on an embedded link or attachment.
 Once triggered, these links act as backdoors for cybercriminals to steal your personal information.
 Beware of these messages and learn how to recognize phishing scams to avoid putting your accounts and network at risk.

 Content filtering is an online program or application that allows you to limit access to websites, words, and images you deem dangerous, distracting, or inappropriate.
 This feature is included on many smart devices and subscriptions including WiFi networks, Netflix®, and more.
 A majority of content filters block specific sites or associated content using keywords or URLs.
 This parental control helps establish safe boundaries for kids as they begin using technology, participate in online learning, and navigate the world around them.

 Technology has permeated nearly every aspect of our lives.
 From GPS and smartphones to online classes and workout apps, people are constantly connected.
 That’s why it’s more important than ever before to manage your tech use.
 Limiting daily screen time and setting schedules are two main ways parents can manage their child’s online usage.
 It’s also important to note that having discussions early on with your children about the importance of a balanced lifestyle can be beneficial in conjunction with these parental controls.